anoma/nspec/docs/arch/node/engines/shard_messages.juvix.md

 ???+ quote "Arguments"

     `timestamp`
-    : The logical timestamp at which to read
+    : The logical timestamp identifying the transaction at which to read

     `key`
     : The key to read

     `actual`
-    : True if value is actually needed, false if just cleaning up lazy read
+    : True if value is actually needed, false if just cleaning up a lazy read

 ### `ShardMsgKVSWrite KVSWriteMsg`

-Write request from an executor.
+Write request from an [[Executor Engine]].

 <!-- --8<-- [start:KVSWriteMsg] -->
 ```juvix